-- Swelling also is common in patients of the disease.
-Feeling the need to shake out your hand, dryness of the skin, burning sensation, experiencing an electric like shock and clumsiness of the hand when grabbing on an object are also other symptoms to look out for.
+- Swelling also is common in patients with the disease.
+Feeling the need to shake out your hand, dryness of the skin, burning sensation, experiencing an electric-like shock and clumsiness of the hand when grabbing on an object are also other symptoms to look out for.

 Causes of Carpel Tunnel Syndrome

 Studies come up with opinions which often vary country to country, for example in the USA it is suggested that sufferers are in the age group from 30 up to 60, in the UK some studies suggest the factor is not about age but more about lifestyle and the type of work a person is doing.
 Of particular interest are people who spend long hours every day working on a computer keyboard.